Disappearance of Larry Griffin: Gathering evidence

 Copper mining had been a major industry in the area between 1827 and 1877, and there were many abandoned mineshafts nearby.
-Several were searched using grappling hooks and dredging appparatus.
+Several were searched using grappling hooks and dredging apparatus.
 The possibility of sending down a diver was explored but it was dismissed as being too dangerous.
 Sightseers poured in to watch, as well as members of the press.
 The dredge turned up nothing more than the bodies of several pigs, goats, and dogs.
 Additional searching saw the foreshore at Stradbally Cove being excavated to a depth of four feet, while local farmers and labourers searched nearby marshland.
 The garden of George Cummins was searched as were the grounds of a local convent and a pond in the grounds of a local estate.
 Recent burials in a local graveyard were exhumed.
 Despite this extensive searching, no trace of Larry Griffin was found.

 The stove in Whelan's against which Griffin had allegedly hit his head was removed by Gardaí, as well as a wooden bench, ladies stockings, and a coal scuttle which appeared to be bloodstained.
 Other items were also taken from the houses of Thomas Cashin, Ned Morrissey, and George Cummins.
 Thomas Cashin's car was also taken.